Destinations 8 min read

 Typical Property Types

 Brighton offers stunning Regency townhouses and seafront villas, many sleeping 12–20 guests.
 Expect grand period features—high ceilings, bay windows, and elegant proportions—combined with modern updates including hot tubs and contemporary kitchens.
-Our Brighton Manor and Brighton Seafront Villa exemplify the best of Brighton accommodation.
+Our Brighton properties and Brighton seafront villas exemplify the best of Brighton accommodation.

 Activities Suited to Groups